OpenResearchInstitute/joco-2018-badge/README.md

 Then edit `$SDK_ROOT/components/toolchain/gcc/Makefile.posix` and change the value for `GNU_INSTALL_ROOT` to the directory where your toolchain was installed.

 If you plan to hook up hardware for programming and debugging, you'll need the Segger JLink software.
-If you're running Ubuntu on an Intel PC, you can just:
+It's available from <https://www.segger.com/downloads/jlink/> for a variety of host platforms.
+We used version V6.18b, but the latest version is probably fine.
+To install on Ubuntu on an Intel PC:

-`sudo dpkg -i ubuntu-dependencies/JLink_Linux_V618b_x86_64.deb`
+`sudo dpkg -i <path-to-downloads>/JLink_Linux_V618b_x86_64.deb`

-You'll also need a couple of command line tools.
-Install these in a location outside this project, like the Nordic SDK.
+You'll also need a couple of command line tools from Nordic.
+These are available from <http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.tools/dita/tools/nrf5x_command_line_tools/nrf5x_installation.html?cp=5_1_1>.
+We used version 9.7.0, but the latest version is probably fine.
+Install them in a location outside this project, like the Nordic SDK.
 For example using the location "/src/joco-support", you can do the following:

 ```
 mkdir -p /src/joco-support/bin
 cd /src/joco-support/bin
-tar xvf <path-to-joco-project>/ubuntu-dependencies/nRF5x-Command-Line-Tools_9_7_0_Linux-x86_64.tar
+tar xvf <path-to-downloads>/nRF5x-Command-Line-Tools_9_7_0_Linux-x86_64.tar
 ```

 Now edit your shell init or rc file to set the following environment variable when you create a shell, substituting your chosen path: